Ligang labas

-In Philippine sports, mostly in basketball, ligang labas (lit. 'outside league') is a Tagalog language term for playing in a sports league other than where a player's team is primarily playing.
-It is also a description used by former Philippine Basketball Association (PBA) players on the leagues that they've played at after leaving the PBA.
+In Philippine sports, mostly in basketball, ligang labas (lit. 'outside league') is a Tagalog-language term for playing in a sports league other than where a player's team is primarily playing.
+It is also a description used by former Philippine Basketball Association (PBA) players for the leagues that they've played in after leaving the PBA.

-Although playing ligang labas allows players to continue pursuing their careers, they may also be subject to penalties if the player is still under contract with another team, including a ban from playing in the PBA.
+Although playing in ligang labas allows players to continue pursuing their careers, they may also be subject to penalties if the player is still under contract with another team, including a ban from playing in the PBA.

 Benefits

-Pay at ligang labas is lucrative for ex-professionals.
+Pay in ligang labas is lucrative for ex-professionals.
 Players such as Val Acuña and Lester Alvarez pursued careers via ligang labas after being cut from the PBA rosters.
-Other players in the ligang labas include Mark Andaya, former PBA Best Import Jamelle Cornley, two-time Finals MVP Marc Pingris, and nine-time champion Arwind Santos.
+Other players in ligang labas include Mark Andaya, former PBA Best Import Jamelle Cornley, two-time Finals MVP Marc Pingris, and nine-time champion Arwind Santos.

 Several ligang labas legends found their way in the rosters of the Maharlika Pilipinas Basketball League (MPBL), which itself became professional in 2022 and had a restriction on the number of ex-PBA players per roster until the league abolished the limit in 2024.